aral/ar.al-site/content/2019/10/04/build-a-simple-chat-app-with-site.js/index.md

     If you remember, towards the start of this tutorial we created a dynamic HTTPS route that shows the current date and time.
 With Site.js serving the `demo` folder, try to access the `/date` route now.

     {{< browser location="https://localhost/date" >}}
-    <div style="display: grid; align-items: center; justify-content: center; vertical-align: top; margin-top: 3vw;"><div><h1 style="font-size: 16vw; color: black; text-align:center; line-height: 0.25">4🤭4</h1><p style="font-size: 4vw; text-align: center; padding-left: 2vw; padding-right: 2vw; margin-bottom: 3vw;"><span>Could not find</span> <span style="color: grey;">/date</span></p></div></div>
+    <div style="display: grid; align-items: center; justify-content: center; vertical-align: top; margin-top: 0;"><div><h1 style="font-size: 16vw; color: black; text-align:center; line-height: 0.25">4🤭4</h1><p style="font-size: 4vw; text-align: center; padding-left: 2vw; padding-right: 2vw; margin-bottom: 3vw;"><span>Could not find</span> <span style="color: grey;">/date</span></p></div></div>
     {{</ browser >}}

     Site.js can’t file the file?
 Why?

-    Turns out, ever since we created the `.wss` folder, Site.js has been ignoring our `.dynamic/date.js` route due to [Site.js routing precedence](https://source.ind.ie/site.js/app/blob/master/README.md#routing-precedence).
+    Turns out, ever since we created the `.wss` folder, Site.js has been ignoring our `.dynamic/date.js` route due to [routing precedence](https://source.ind.ie/site.js/app/blob/master/README.md#routing-precedence) rules.

     That’s a fancy way of saying that if we want to use HTTPS and WebSocket DotJS routes together in the same web app, we must put our HTTPS routes in a folder called `.https` just like we put the WebSocket routes in a folder called `.wss`.

     So create a folder called `.https` inside the `.dynamic` folder and move the `date.js` file into it.
 Then, restart your Site.js server and hit `https://localhost/date`.
-You should now see the route load successfully.
+The route should now load correctly.

-    And if you look at your terminal output, you will see that Site.js tells you exactly which routes it has loaded:
+    If you look at your terminal output, you will see that Site.js tells you exactly which routes it loads when it launches:

     ```shell
     🐁 Found .https/.wss folders.
 Will load dynamic routes from there.